About

 Architectural Histories publishes as a continuous volume throughout the year.
 New articles come online as soon as they have passed peer review, forming one open issue running from January 1 to December 31.
 Special collections of articles are welcomed and will be published as part of the normal issue and within a separate collection page.
 For further information on Special Collections please click here.

-Architectural Histories is indexed by the following services:
+Architectural Histories is archived and indexed according to the publisher's policy.

 Journal Statistics